 Deloitte’s 2016 Global Outsourcing Survey found that 53% of businesses outsource their tax affairs, while 47% rely on an external company to deal with HR issues.
 These figures mark an increase of 17% and 32% respectively.

-General Data Protection Regulations came into force in May 2019 and place another layer of legislation on businesses who process information.
-Any company found to be in breach of these laws can face a fine of up to 10 million euros, or 2% of your annual profits.
+GDPR also came into force in May 2019, which places another layer of legislation on businesses.
+If you’re found to be in breach of these laws you face a fine of up to 10 million euros, or 2% of your annual profits.
 It’s therefore your duty to make sure your payroll outsourcing company meets these standards.
 Choosing a reputable provider with a proven track record is essential.

 Choose ELAS for your outsourced payroll solution

-outsourced payroll companies out there, so how do you choose a provider that will not only meet your needs, but also be legally compliant?
+How do you choose a provider that will not only meet your needs, but also be legally compliant?